Parent/Teacher Resources

 IMG_2537Authors Notes in back matter often contain information about an author’s connection to a story.
 These help readers understand two key ideas: Author’s Point of View and Author’s Purpose.
 Author Notes can also be a valuable tool to help young writers find their connection to a topic, the key to great writing!

 Author and Illustrator Websites contain a plethora of classroom-worthy material such as interviews, articles, activities, and educator guides.
+And like this website, a variety of downloadable resources.
+Be sure to check out a the resources for Beth’s books on each book page on this site!

 NEW!
 BACK MATTER BOUNTY IN THE CLASSROOM download chock full of ideas for using various types of back matter to support a range of student language arts, reading, and cross-curricular objectives.
 Includes an index to back matter content in Beth’s titles.